ashrayanepal/41189-My-Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 Notes during class has still been the most effective way for me to learn.
 I still believe that staying in touch with group members will ensure that everyone feels the same amount of responsibility to getting their work done.
 I will further be doing this in the next couple of weeks before the pre-submission due date.

+## Week 6
+### What have I learnt this week?
+This week, we learnt about Markov models, Random Walk models and the riot, broadcast, diffusion, and contagion models.
+Markov models are often used for situations where something can transition into something else (e.g. sunny weather to rainy weather, alert students to bored students).
+The general assumptions for this model are that there is a finite number of states, fixed transition probabilities, eventually goes from one state to another and it is not a simple cycle.
+Random Walk models are used for situations where a path is to be determined from a number of random steps, which involves finding the probabilities of which direction the next step is being taken.
+The riot model is a model that measures individuals’ threshold for rioting and can determine which locations riots are most likely to occur.
+The broadcast model measures the spread of ideas or information through any form of media.
+A formula is derived which determines that the number of informed people at a given time = number of people informed in previous period + probability a susceptible person hears information x number of susceptible people.
+The diffusion model is used to determine how a particular innovation is doing in the market.
+This is done by calculating the spread of purchases through a mathematical formula, similar to the broadcast model formula.
+The contagion model is designed to measure the spread of diseases and can estimate probabilities of more spreading and recovery.
+This model can also be applied to books, songs, phrases and exercise regimes.
+### What do I ‘now know’ that I did not know before?
+I now know that a majority of the models learnt so far have some sort of mathematical element to it (e.g. a derived formula).
+I have furthered my knowledge in models and now know that there is literally a model for every single situation.
+### What insights have I gained?
+I have gained new lenses to look at the world through six new models.
+I found modelling the riots to be a very interesting concept and have never looked at the potential of riots to be due to individual human thresholds.
+### What are (my/the) perceived strengths and weaknesses that I have observed?
+I have perceived no new strengths since last lesson.
+I have also perceived no new weaknesses but have been further confused with mathematical concepts.
+However, I have realised it is more important to understand how the model works rather than the mathematics behind it.
+I am still working to better understand these concepts mathematically.
+### What were the challenges I have encountered/observed and how well did (I / my team) handle them?
+For our assignment this week, in my pair we discussed which models we were going to use for the assignment.
+We decided to have a meeting and came up with two models: Agent-based model and behavioural model.
+We still have one more model to decide on, but we have started working on writing our parts for the other two.
+As previously mentioned, I had struggled with mathematical concepts and am working on improving my understanding on these.
+### What would I do better next time and with what anticipated results?
+Next week we need to determine our other model we are going to use for our assignment.
+We also need to continue working on the sections with the other models.
+I also need to get better with mathematical concepts.
+### What theory proved to be useful and why?
+What have I learnt from this?
+Short notes during class has been a very good way for me to learn so far.
+Staying in touch with group members is a key component in making sure everyone is engaged in the task at hand and lowers the chance of a group member slacking off.
+I will continue to do this in the future before the pre-submission.